awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Pattern: `[^\s]+`

  ** [KMSKeyArn](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-KMSKeyArn"></a>
-The Amazon Resource Name \(ARN\) of the KMS key used to encrypt your function's environment variables\.
-If empty, it means you are using the AWS Lambda default service key\.
+The KMS key used to encrypt the function's environment variables\.
+Only returned if you've configured a customer managed CMK\.
 Type: String
 Pattern: `(arn:(aws[a-zA-Z-]*)?:[a-z0-9-.]+:.*)|()`

  ** [LastModified](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-LastModified"></a>
-The time stamp of the last time you updated the function\.
-The time stamp is conveyed as a string complying with ISO\-8601 in this way YYYY\-MM\-DDThh:mm:ssTZD \(e\.g\., 1997\-07\-16T19:20:30\+01:00\)\.
-For more information, see [Date and Time Formats](https://www.w3.org/TR/NOTE-datetime)\.
+The date and time that the function was last updated, in [ISO\-8601 format](https://www.w3.org/TR/NOTE-datetime) \(YYYY\-MM\-DDThh:mm:ssTZD\)\.
 Type: String

  ** [MasterArn](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-MasterArn"></a>
-Returns the ARN \(Amazon Resource Name\) of the master function\.
+The ARN of the master function\.
 Type: String
 Pattern: `arn:(aws[a-zA-Z-]*)?:lambda:[a-z]{2}(-gov)?-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`

  ** [MemorySize](#API_CreateFunction_ResponseSyntax) **   <a name="SSS-CreateFunction-response-MemorySize"></a>
-The memory size, in MB, you configured for the function\.
-Must be a multiple of 64 MB\.
+The memory allocated to the function
 Type: Integer
 Valid Range: Minimum value of 128\.
 Maximum value of 3008\.